OrangeSquare420/grefur-sensor/README.md

 ## 📦 Sensor Modules – Build Your Own

-Anyone can design a **Grefur-compatible sensor** that fits the backplate and communicates via MQTT.
-Sensor modules are:
+Anyone can design a **Grefur-compatible sensor** that fits the backplate.
+The sensors will the be:

 - 🛠️ **Self-contained**: Include firmware, sensor logic, and configuration.
 - 🌐 **Network-ready**: Designed to connect via Wi-Fi or Ethernet and speak MQTT.